Aces High (song): Song information

 The song's lyrics are written from the viewpoint of a British RAF pilot fighting during the Battle of Britain (1940), the first military engagement to be fought entirely with aircraft.
 The artwork depicts the band's mascot, Eddie the Head, in the cockpit of a Supermarine Spitfire, one of the principal aircraft to participate in that battle.

 "Aces High" is one of Iron Maiden's most popular songs, and has been covered numerous times.
 It is featured in the video game Madden NFL 10, the MTV show Nitro Circus, and Steve Peat's segment in the mountain bike film New World Disorder III.
 Colin McKay used the song on his part of the skate video Plan B Questionable.
 It can also be found in the soundtrack of the game Carmageddon II: Carpocalypse Now.

+The music video, filmed in Poland in September of 1984 during the World Slavery Tour and directed by Jim Yukich, was accompanied with footages of The Battle of Britain as seen on newsreels.
+The footages were later re-used as the startup for every Iron Maiden concert in the stage screens to accompany the background music (mixing both Churchill's speech and the snippet of the original song.)

 Live performances

 "Aces High" is frequently used as the opening song for Iron Maiden concerts.
 As seen in concert videos such as Live After Death and Iron Maiden: Flight 666, it is usually preceded by Winston Churchill's "We shall fight on the beaches" speech with the sound of planes in the background.
 Churchill's speech was also included at the beginning of the song's music video.

 In a 2014 interview with Q magazine, Gerard Way said that "the live version of 'Aces High' off the Live After Death album was the song that first made [him] interested in performing live."

-"Aces High" has been performed on five Iron Maiden Tours (World Slavery Tour, The Ed Hunter Tour, Somewhere Back in Time World Tour, Maiden England World Tour and Legacy of the Beast World Tour).
-It was the opener to all five tours in which it was performed except for the Maiden England World Tour where it was moved to the encore.
+"Aces High" has been performed on six Iron Maiden Tours.
+It was the set opener for four tours (World Slavery Tour, The Ed Hunter Tour, Somewhere Back in Time World Tour, and Legacy of the Beast World Tour) while it was the first song in the encore for two tours (Maiden England World Tour and Run for Your Lives World Tour).